Click our quick links to navigate our guide

 47. Best budget kitchen sources

-When many people hear kitchen, they think expensive, but that simply doesn't have to be the case, as proven by our easy ways to design a stylish kitchen on a budget.
+When many people hear kitchen, they think expensive, but that simply doesn't have to be the case, as proven by these stylish kitchens on a budget.

 Working a bathroom into an extension is a smart move if you're adding an additional bedroom into your extension and like the idea of an en-suite, or would benefit from a downstairs toilet.